jbisbee1/DS1000_F2026/README.md

 - **Daily Quizzes (15 pts):** Approximately 20 very short, in-class checks occur at the end of instructional meetings.
 These assess the key reasoning from that day's lecture and activities and are completed without AI or internet access.
 Your **best 15 quizzes count, at 1 point each**.
 - **Unit Tests (40 pts):** Five in-class, case-based assessments ask you to integrate several skills on an unfamiliar empirical problem. **All five Unit Tests count, at 8 points each.** Unit Tests emphasize reasoning from claims to evidence rather than memorizing R syntax.
 - **Evidence Debates (25 pts):** Five structured evidence-adjudication exercises ask you to evaluate a factual claim as evidence is revealed, update your judgment, contribute to a team argument, and then submit an independent verdict about what the evidence actually supports. **All five Evidence Debates count, at 5 points each.**
 - **Project & Defense (15 pts):** You will be randomly assigned to a team of 3-4.
-Teams develop a data science project (question + dataset + analysis) outside of class -- AI use is expected and encouraged here -- but the grade is based primarily on a live, in-class poster-session defense where you explain and field questions about the whole project.
+Teams develop and defend an empirical claim using a question, appropriate data, analysis, and a calibrated conclusion.
+AI use is expected and encouraged during project development, but the grade is based primarily on a live, in-class poster-session defense where you explain and defend the full chain from question to evidence to conclusion.
 See the rubric below.

 ### Homework: coached practice